JNRowe/jnrowe.github.io/articles/rcs.rst

 The ``-l`` option to ``co`` (and also ``ci`` ) is used to lock the file.
-This file now becomes a working file, which is writable, and it also means other people can't edit it until you have released it or checked it in again.
+This file now becomes a working file, which is writable, and it also means other people can’t edit it until you have released it or checked it in again.

 Blindly using the ``-l`` option to ``ci``/``co`` is not advisable, you should get in to the habit now of only locking files you are working on.  |RCS| uses